-Each of your teeth has two basic parts: the crown you can see, and the root that holds it firmly within the jawbone below the gum line.
+Each of your teeth have two basic parts: the crown you can see, and the root that holds it firmly within the jawbone below the gum line.
 Restorations like bridges and dentures only bring back the crown, but dental implants provide the only way to replace the root as well.
 A small titanium post is positioned within the jawbone, and this serves as the foundation for a new crown, bridge, or denture.
 Because dental implants are held within the jawbone just like natural teeth, you can rely on them like real teeth as well.
 For this reason, dentists often recommend them over traditional tooth replacement solutions to patients who are eligible for treatment.

 Rather than placing a bridge that requires multiple teeth to be shaved down and reshaped, we can simply use a single implant to support a porcelain crown.
 This crown won’t rely on the neighboring teeth to stay in place, giving it a more natural look and comfortable fit compared to a traditional restoration.

 One or two implants can be used to anchor a bridge or partial denture to the jawbone to replace multiple teeth at the same time.
-This approach is not only much more cost-effective versus using an implant for each tooth, but these prosthetics are also more stable compared to their removable counterparts.
+This approach is not only much more cost-effective than using an implant for each tooth, but these prosthetics are also more stable compared to their removable counterparts.